-Post Traumatic Stress Disorder (PTSD) – A Primer on Neuropsychiatry and Treatment
+Post Traumatic Stress Disorder (PTSD) – A Primer on Neurobiology and Management

 Psychological trauma involves the witnessing of a traumatic or life-threatening event directly to yourself or others.
 The individual is likely to experience intense fear, horror, and helplessness, which can result in a permanent or transient psychological wound characterised by physical, cognitive, emotional and behavioural changes.